caporalesimone/RazorEnhacedCSharpScripts/README.md

 An important file to make scripts work is _Assemblies.cfg_.
 It contains the list of all the DLLs that are required to run your scripts.
 If you want to use a custom DLL place it in RazorEnhanced main folder and add it's name into this file.
 You can also add the full path using quotes

+## Contributes

+This is the list of great guys that contributes to this repository

+* Dynamic aka FunkyPants

 ## Links